sargsyan/github-notifier/README.md

 # Testing

-if something is not working in your system and you are sure that configurations are correct you can run unit tests for your system to see if system behaves correctly.
+If something is not working in your system and you are sure that configurations are correct you can run unit tests for your system to see if system behaves correctly.
 For this you need to install test framework shell scripts and run unit tests locally

 ```sh
 brew install shunit2